szczurek-lab/seqme/README.md

 ]

 df = sm.evaluate(sequences, metrics)
-sm.show_table(df) # Note: Will only display the table in a notebook.
+sm.display(df) # Note: Will only display the table in a notebook.
 ```

 Read the [docs](https://seqme.readthedocs.io/en/stable/tutorials/index.html) for more tutorials and examples.